Follow Duck Logic Comedy on Twitter and like us on Facebook. We'll like you back!

 When we landed The Duck Logic Comedy Cavalcade for WLUP-AM, we felt filling the kind of program we wanted to produce, a weekly show in the tradition of The National Lampoon Radio Hour and Firesign Theatre, and doing it for two hours might just be too much for even our egos to handle writing.

 After that we continued to perform comedy in clubs in and around Chicago for a few years before disbanding to research life and gain more insights into what makes people laugh.
 We studied humanity, and ourselves, through long hours of house painting, teaching, advertising, music making, raising kids and just plain living… until we were ready to synthesize all that information into another outpouring of comedy goodness.
-We hope you like it.
+And we have!